 Wire transfers have long been the tool of choice for money launderers and fraudsters.
-To mitigate these risks to the financial institutions they serve, AML compliance and fraud professionals must understand how wire transfers work, both in the U.S. and globally, as well as be able to recognize the red flags in wire transfer transactions that may indicate money laundering or fraud is taking place through a customer’s account.
+In order to properly detect suspicious activity, AML compliance and fraud professionals must understand how wire transfers work, both in the U.S. and the world as a whole.
+Compliance professionals must be able to recognize the red flags in wire transfer transactions that may indicate money laundering or fraud is taking place through a customer’s account.

-Attendees will learn about the mechanics of wire transfers, both in the U.S. and globally, and how wire transfers differ from other types of money movement methods.
+The webinar also delves into the mechanics of wire transfers, both in the U.S. and globally, and how they differ from other types of money movement methods.
 She will then discuss the FinCEN “Travel Rule”, as well as sanctions screening best practices for wire transfers.
-Finally, Laurie will explore the money laundering, fraud risks and red flags associated with wire transfers and ways to mitigate them.
+Finally, Laurie will explore the money laundering, fraud risks and red flags associated with wire transfers and how you as a compliance professional can mitigate them.

 Q&A On Wire Transfer Red Flags